mattb20/website/README.md

   just release a PATCH version
 - If you have made a change that is important enough to be tracked in Mixpanel, release a MINOR version or if it's a huge change a MAJOR
-- Make sure that when releasing a MAJOR or MINOR version (e.g. upgrading from 2.1.3 to 2.2.0) you'll need to change in `config.rb` the `website_version` number - this number is sent to Mixpanel, **please don't forget to do this!**
+- Make sure that when releasing a MAJOR or MINOR version (e.g. upgrading from 2.1.3 to 2.2.0) you:
+  1. change in `config.rb` the `website_version` number - this number is sent to Mixpanel, **please don't forget to do this!**
+  2. run `rake publish:bower` with the new version number to ensure that the **bower.json** file has the correct version